Angelina Jolie Takes Kids Shopping In London Amidst Divorce

 Angelina Jolie may be going through a nasty divorce with Brad Pitt, but she is still spending quality time with her children, Life & Style reports.
-The movie star recently took ten-year old Shiloh, eight-year-old twins Vivienne and Knox, and Zahara, 12, to the famous London toy store Hamleys.
+The movie star recently took 10-year old Shiloh, 8-year-old twins Vivienne and Knox, and Zahara, 12, to the famous London toy store Hamleys.
 Jolie’s older children, Maddox and Pax, were also spotted boarding the flight from Los Angeles to London, but didn’t come along on the toy shopping spree.
 Hamleys is the largest and longest running toy store in the world, with over 50,000 toys for sale.

 Pitt and Jolie have been engaged in a public custody battle for their six children since their divorce was revealed.
 Jolie, 41, recently discussed their split in a BBC News interview, which Pitt reportedly took issue with.
 A source claims Pitt thought Jolie was acting throughout the interview.
 “The dramatic pauses, the tears — he told his friends that he thought she was acting.
 He feels like the entire interview was Angie’s attempt to change the narrative that she was to blame for their divorce.”